Granules – my golden handwriting

 A time without bulbs?

-The diamonds give the jewellery a completely different effect: surprising, subtly sparkling, but with that same layering and movement that I appreciate so much in granules.
+The diamonds give the jewelry a completely different effect: surprising, subtly sparkling, but with that same layering and movement that I appreciate so much in granules.
 And that’s what I’m experimenting with now – fine-tuning what I call my signature, without ever stopping.

 More than decoration